 Limewash is an ancient, versatile painting technique.

-It is no wonder limewash is so widely used: it reduces surface cracking and offers protection from water damage, and allows the home or structures underlying fabric to breathe.
-Its freshness and versatility lend Limewash a timeless appeal, perfect for all buildings, from traditional cottages to contemporary condos.
+No wonder limewash is so widely used: it reduces surface cracking, offers protection from water damage, and allows the home or structures underlying fabric to breathe.
+Its freshness and versatility lend limewash a timeless appeal, perfect for all buildings, from traditional cottages to contemporary condos.
 Limewash has several other benefits, including being breathable, durable, and eco-friendly.

 Limewash has long been the most popular choice for homeowners and building conservators looking to add colour and protection to walls.
-This is no surprise as it offers many advantages that other materials do not.
+This is unsurprising as it offers many advantages over other materials.
 It is an excellent way to protect the substrates of a structure from water damage and cracking while also allowing it to breathe.
 Limewash is also highly adaptive; its versatile look works just as well on contemporary condos as on traditional cottages.
-Moreover, compared with other paints or sealers, Limewash is very eco-friendly, breathable, and durable – all of which are sure to make this timeless material a favourite of homeowners everywhere.
+Moreover, compared with other paints or sealers, limewash is very eco-friendly, breathable, and durable – all of which are sure to make this timeless material a favourite of homeowners everywhere.

 Limewash prevents rot and allows buildings to breathe.

-The use of Limewash has been adopted as an accompaniment to the preservation of wood and masonry for centuries.
+Limewash has been used as an accompaniment to preserving wood and masonry for centuries.
 A historic product free from modern additives.
-What makes limewash special is that it offers a permeable barrier that allows water vapour to escape.
+Limewash is unique because it offers a permeable barrier that allows water vapour to escape.
 Limewash prevents rot in structural timbers and erosion to the masonry, which might occur due to trapped moisture or severe weathering.
 Limewash helps protect against weathering by forming a durable physical barrier against rain, wind and sun.
-In addition, the breathable material naturally draws out water vapour, which over time can rot timber or cause erosion in stone and brickwork.
+In addition, the breathable material naturally draws out water vapour, which can rot timber or cause erosion in stone and brickwork over time.

 Limewash has a long track record as a trusted product, and its exact composition complies with current regulations on moisture-controlling materials.
 Limewash assists in maintaining the ability of the building to breathe as it is one of the most vapour-permeable decorative coatings.
-Tests show that Limewash has a vapour permeability rating of about 350 units, while many masonry paints are well below that rating.
-Therefore, while Limewash is an appropriate choice for Grade I listed buildings, it’s also extremely popular with homeowners wanting to preserve and enhance their property with attractive natural materials.
+Tests show that limewash has a vapour permeability rating of about 350 units, while many masonry paints are well below that rating.
+Therefore, limewash is an appropriate choice for Grade I listed buildings, and it’s also extremely popular with homeowners wanting to preserve and enhance their property with attractive natural materials.